 The market price of our common shares could decline as a result of sales of common shares by our existing shareholders, including by our directors, officers or their affiliates, or the perception that these sales could occur.
 These sales might also make it more difficult for us to sell equity securities at a time and price that we deem appropriate.
-The holders of approximately 28.0 million, or approximately 70%, of our outstanding common shares are currently restricted from selling common shares as a result of lock-up agreements and other contractual arrangements that will expire 180 days after our initial public offering.
-The lock-up agreements delivered by shareholders, including our directors and executive officers, provide that Goldman, Sachs & Co., in its sole discretion, may release any of those parties, at any time or from time to time and without notice, from obligations under these agreements, including the obligation not to dispose of common shares for such 180 day period after the date of our initial public offering.
+The holders of approximately 28.0 million, or approximately 70%, of our outstanding common shares are currently restricted from selling common shares as a result of lock-up agreements and other contractual arrangements that will expire on March 28, 2006.
+The lock-up agreements delivered by shareholders, including our directors and executive officers, provide that Goldman, Sachs & Co., in its sole discretion, may release any of those parties, at any time or from time to time and without notice, from obligations under these agreements, including the obligation not to dispose of common shares prior to March 28, 2006.
 In addition, holders of approximately 26.3 million common shares have rights, subject to certain conditions, to require us to file registration statements covering their shares or to include their shares in registration statements that we may file for ourselves or other shareholders.
-We also intend to register the issuance of all common shares that we may issue under our option plans.
-Once we register the issuance of these shares, they can be freely sold in the public market upon issuance, subject to the lock-up agreements discussed above.
+We have also registered the issuance of all common shares that we may issue under our option plans and these shares can be freely sold in the public market upon issuance, subject to the lock-up agreements discussed above.
 Due to these factors, sales of a substantial number of our common shares in the public market could occur at any time.
 These sales, or the perception in the market that the holders of a large number of shares intend to sell shares, could reduce the market price of our common shares.